SigurdJanson/seifseit/seifseit/content/english/writing/w11-ökologische-psychologie.md

 categories: ["Psychology"]
 tags: []
 languages: ["German"]
-description: "Einführung in die Psychologie des Menschen in Auseinandersetzung mit seiner Umgebung"
+description: "Introduction in the Psychology of people and their relation to their environment"
 draft: false
 type: "writing"
 information: